iree-org/iree/docs/developers/developing_iree/profiling_with_tracy.md

 ### Desktop Linux

-On desktop Linux, the Tracy client must be run as root, e.g. with `sudo`.
+On desktop Linux, the profiled application must be run as root, e.g. with `sudo`.
 Otherwise, profile data will lack important components.

 ### Android